hinthealth/facade/README.md

 #### Installation:
 `bower install facade`

+include facade and lodash scripts from bower in your test framework

 #### The problem:
   If you write a lot of angular tests, you probably have lots of similar whenGET's and whenPOST's, etc. sitting all over the place in your code.
 It's annoying, gross, and it discourages people from writing tests when there's a lot of boiler plate.
 Not to mention it makes it way harder to quickly understand the meaning of the tests, and honestly, you usually just don't care about that route, and you just want it to work.

 #### The solution: